12 min read

 Cross-Platform Features

-macOS 26.4 includes corresponding updates for Apple Podcasts video support and other ecosystem features, maintaining consistency across devices.
+macOS 26.4 includes corresponding updates for Apple Podcasts video support, unified Apple Account hub, and other ecosystem features, maintaining consistency across devices.

 Legacy macOS Updates